-Each of the eight states in which parks reside has SHPO offices.
-The initial consultation letter was sent to each of the eight offices.
+Each of the eight states in which parks reside has a SHPO office.
+The initial consultation letter for External Scoping was sent to each of the eight offices.
 The request for consultation was in accordance with NHPA and the Programmatic Agreement of 2009.
-Initial consultation response came from Arkansas SHPO and Kansas SHPO, both of which indicated interest in further consultation and review of the proposed actions.
+External Scoping resulted in responses from Arkansas SHPO and Kansas SHPO, both of which indicated interest in reviewing the proposed actions upon completion of the IPMP/EA draft.
 All SHPO offices were asked to consult and review the draft IPMP/EA in a letter sent out December 3, 2012.
-Consultation remained open until March 14, 2013.
+Offices were asked to make comments by January 14, 2013 for changes to be included in the draft for public comment.
+After January 28, 2013, an e-mail was sent to unresponsive offices, requesting consultation on the draft IPMP/EA by March 14, 2013.